-The School can offer financial support for conference attendance in 2019-20 to a maximum of £150 in the UK, or £300 overseas per student per academic year.
+Normally, the School can offer financial support for conference attendance in 2019-20 to a maximum of £150 in the UK, or £300 overseas per student per academic year.
+However, given that there are very few in-person academic conferences being held at the moment the School is offering financial support of up to £150 per student for attending online conference.
 There is an application form for these funds that must be completed and support must be obtained from your supervisor.
+For further details, please contact your REC team on lpsrec@sussex.ac.uk

-3.8 Employment
+3.6 Employment